Summer BBQ: The Ultimate C&TH Guide

 Invest in a Good BBQ

 The Big Green Egg is one of the best outdoor cooking tools on the market.
-A ceramic barbecue and outdoor oven, it boasts numerous functions including a ‘low and slow’ cooking setting – and can even be used for pizzas!
+A ceramic barbecue and outdoor oven, it boasts numerous functions including a ‘low and slow’ cooking setting – and can even be used for pizzas.
 The largest one can cook up to 24 burgers, making it perfect for a party.
-From £625 from Borough Kitchen
+From £830 from Borough Kitchen

-Make sure your grill is clean (for obvious reasons, and food is less likely to stick), and make sure you pre heat it before your guests arrive.
+Make sure your grill is clean (for obvious reasons, and food is less likely to stick), and pre heat in good time.
 A charcoal barbecue needs about 20 minutes to reach the perfect temperature, while gas ones need 10-15 minutes.

-To avoid uncooked chicken and poultry (and disgruntled guests), cook it through in the oven before finishing it on the grill for the same smoky taste without the risk.
+To avoid uncooked chicken and poultry, cook it through in the oven before finishing it on the grill for the same smoky taste without the risk.
 Remember, too, that fresh seafood needs a lot less time to cook than meat, so bear that in mind when planning your cooking schedule.
 For an extra smokey taste, burn some herbs such as rosemary, thyme and sage in the coals.

 Make sure you’ve prepped your vegetables well in advance and prepared all your sides and salads before getting stuck into barbecuing.
-Not only will you be less stressed on the day, but also your guests will be able to pile their plates high ready for the sizzling-from-the-grill main act and eat immediately while it’s still hot.
+Not only will you be less stressed, your lockdown buddies will be able to pile their plates high ready for the sizzling-from-the-grill main act and eat immediately while it’s still hot.

 Buy Welsh lamb where possible – it’s particularly flavoursome because of the special herbs, plants and flowers which the sheep eat on the Welsh hills, and is extremely versatile.
 Try our recipe for Welsh Lamb & Feta Burgers to impress your guests.